AndersNielsen77/AndersNielsen77.github.io/_posts/2024-03-17-datasetvisualization-human-noice.md

 The following shows the
 {% include newSe.html class="full-width" %}

-The instenses of Sex Offensens, No risistence is one of the least common crimes in the dataset with a total of 45.
+The instenses of SEX OFFENSES, NON FORCIBLE is one of the least common crimes in the dataset with a total of 45.